Phase II Trial of Ceralasertib (AZD6738) Alone and in Combination With Olaparib or Durvalumab in Patients With Selected Solid Tumor Malignancies

 HealthScout AI Analysis

-Goal: Evaluate the antitumor activity and safety of the ATR inhibitor ceralasertib given alone or combined with olaparib or durvalumab in biomarker-selected advanced solid tumors, with a focus on ARID1A-altered tumors, ATM-deficient tumors, and endometrial cancer.
+Goal: Evaluate the antitumor activity and safety of the ATR inhibitor ceralasertib given alone or combined with olaparib or durvalumab in biomarker-selected advanced solid tumors, and determine whether biomarker-driven assignment (ARID1A status or ATM loss) enriches for clinical benefit.

-Patients: Adults (ECOG 0–1) with locally advanced or metastatic solid tumors after at least one prior systemic therapy.
-Three groups: ARID1A subgroup including RCC (predominant clear cell), urothelial, all pancreatic cancers, ovarian and endometrial, and other solid tumors excluding clear cell ovarian and endometrial cancers; ATM-loss subgroup including mCRPC and other solid tumors with pathogenic ATM mutation and/or loss of ATM by IHC; and an endometrial cancer cohort previously treated with and progressed on checkpoint inhibitor and with archival tissue available.
-Measurable disease required (RECIST 1.1; mCRPC may be evaluable per PCWG3).
-Key exclusions include prior ATR inhibitor, uncontrolled comorbidities, active CNS disease, significant cardiac risk, strong CYP3A interactions, active autoimmune disease for the durvalumab cohort, and inadequate organ function.
+Patients: Adults with locally advanced or metastatic solid tumors after at least one prior systemic therapy.
+Three biomarker-defined groups: (1) ARID1A subgroup including RCC (predominant clear cell), urothelial, all pancreatic cancers, endometrial/ovarian, and other solid tumors excluding clear cell ovarian and endometrial; (2) ATM-loss subgroup including metastatic castration-resistant prostate cancer and other solid tumors with pathogenic ATM mutation and/or loss of ATM expression by IHC; (3) Endometrial cancer cohort with pathogenic ARID1A alteration, microsatellite-stable or MMR-intact, and prior exposure to an immune checkpoint inhibitor.
+ECOG 0–1, measurable disease (RECIST 1.1; PCWG3 criteria for mCRPC as applicable), adequate organ function, and recovery from prior therapy required.
+Key exclusions include prior ATR inhibitor, uncontrolled CNS disease, significant cardiovascular disease, active autoimmune disease for the durvalumab cohort, strong CYP3A interactions, and chronic viral hepatitis with positive viral load.

 Eligibility More information